JavaScript is required

 How kinder works - English

 Kinder, also referred to as ‘kindergarten’ or ‘early childhood education’, is an important part of your child’s development and learning.
-Enrolling your child in a kinder program for 2 years can help develop their skills so they do well in life and school.
+Starting a quality kinder program at 3 years of age can help them develop skills so they do well in life and school.

 Hours of kindergarten